Kit and replica cars of New Zealand: Beattie (now Redline)

 Beattie was originally a New Zealand kitcar created by Stephen Charles Beattie and its manufacture is now based in the United Kingdom.
 It made the Beattie SR2000 and Clubman Sports, based on the Lola-Climax Mk1.
 Kevin Hunt of Redline Performance Cars Limited acquired the design from Stephen Beattie in 1999 and the car was renamed the Redline Sprint with a least two models being available, the Sprint and the Road Sport.
 It was available up to at least 2007.

 Briford Sports

 A roadster made by Brian Ford since 1982 and still in production in 2012.
 It is a cross between an AC Cobra and a Mistral.
 Up to 2012 16 kits had been made.
 It may have been based on a Microplas Stiletto or Scimitar which has an almost identical shape.
 Most have been sold with Brifords chassis, although some were fitted to others chassis.

 Cantwell Car Limited

-Frank Cantwells company Cantwell Car Limited made a fibreglass sports car called the Puma between 1957 and 1960.
+Frank Cantwell's company Cantwell Car Limited made a fibreglass sports car called the Puma between 1957 and 1960.
 The cars used an Ashley 750 body and a chassis designed by New Zealander Arthur Praed.
 A total of 6 were thought to have been made.
 There are believed to be only two surviving cars.
 One of these has been in the United States since 2003.